Implement New Service

 Open New Classes Script

-1. Return to the running Shader application.
+1. Return to the running Layout application.

 2. Examine the main menu and select File » Get Application Script Path from the listed options.